skip to main content

 If you’re on a long flight, you may need to pump while you’re in the air.
 Don’t worry—pumping on a plane is actually easier than you may think.

-• Planes are loud, and that built-in white noise will work to your advantage.
+• If you’re nervous about the noise, just remember that planes are loud, and that built-in white noise will work to your advantage.
 Most people will be none the wiser as to what’s actually going on in your seat.

-• Keep your pumping gear easily accessible in your carry-on bag and pack a nursing cover.
+• Keep your pumping gear easily accessible in your carry-on bag and pack a nursing cover if you want something to give you more privacy on the go.

-• If you own a wearable breast pump, an airplane is an ideal time to use it.
+• If you own a wearable breast pump, flying is an ideal time to use it.
 Wearables are more discreet than traditional electric breast pumps, and they’re much more portable, too, which means less stuff for you to lug around.

-International travel: awesome for you, not so awesome for your breast milk.
-Figuring out the rules and regulations about traveling outside of the U.S. with breast milk in tow is complicated.
-Each country has their own set of (sometimes very specific) guidelines, so it’s important you research those rules beforehand.
+International travel: awesome for you, not so awesome for your breast milk, because the rules and regulations about traveling outside of the U.S. with breast milk in tow is complicated.
+Each country has their own set of (sometimes very specific) guidelines, so it’s important you research those rules for your destination beforehand.

 If at all possible, reach out to other nursing or pumping parents who have traveled to your planned destination before you head out.
 (Online parent groups are a great place to ask these types of questions.)
 Firsthand information is often the most helpful, so learn from other parents who’ve been there if you can.
 You can also try reaching out to the American consulate in your destination country for more information.